Care for a Tree in an Ambler Park or Public Space

 Sadly in spring of 2017 a number large Ash trees have been removed from Knight Park & Borough Park for safety reasons.
 These trees were identified by an arborist as having the Emerald Ash Borer.
 Infected trees can deteriorate quickly, becoming brittle and may pose a safety risk.

-The Ambler EAC, would like to replace these trees in the Fall.
-Would you consider adopting a tree?
-There are two ways you can adopt a tree.
+The Ambler EAC, replaced these trees in the Fall of 2017.
+Would you consider caring for a tree?

 Care for a tree

 No money needed.
 What we need most is for volunteers to water the new trees.
 The trees will need 10-15 gallons of water a week when there is no rain.
-Since trees will be planted in November 2017, they won’t need water until April of 2018.
+Trees won’t need to be watered until April of 2018.
 Trees need to be watered in the spring and summer for 2 years.

 If you don’t live near your tree, often a nearby neighbor is willing to allow you to use their outside water spigot.
-Kitty litter jugs are ideal.
+Kitty litter jugs are ideal to carry the water.
 They have a handle and a cap to keep the water in the jug when you carry it across the street or through the park.